 7. Refrain from Multitasking

-Some tips to avoid multitasking while working on multiple projects:
+Here are some tips to avoid multitasking while working on multiple projects:

 You can take a cue from the world’s top CEOs to combat procrastination:

-- The co-founder and COO of The Muse Alex Cavoulacos use the 1-3-5 rule while managing multiple projects.
-On any given day, she takes up one big project, three medium-level tasks, and five small things on any given day.
+- The co-founder and COO of The Muse, Alex Cavoulacos, uses the 1-3-5 rule while managing multiple projects.
+She takes up one big project, three medium-level tasks, and five small things on any given day.

-9. Automate your Tasks
+9. Automate Your Tasks